 In the region where our projects are based in South Africa, children and families are faced by both the longstanding effects of racialized inequality and poverty and one of the highest documented HIV rates in the world.
 In these circumstances, children need early interventions and systems of support to reach their developmental potential, to be successful in school, and to have a chance at a bright future.
-However, families and communities lack the necessary resources to provide such services.

 Early childhood care and education is crucial for nurturing healthy, strong bodies and minds, preparing young people for school and for success in life.
 Programs like ours, which link the young child's cognitive, social/emotional, language, and motor development with stable and supportive caregiving, help break cycles of inter-generational poverty and inequality, particularly among children facing multiple forms of adversity.